eduvpn/apple/DEVELOPER_ID.md

       - In the Xcode menu, choose _Product_ > _Archive_ (Ignore the popup "ad" about Xcode Cloud)
       - Once the archive is created, Xcode will open its Organizer window, with the created archive selected

+    In case you see build errors like "Missing package product", please do "File > Packages > Reset Package Caches", and then try archiving.

  7. Create the notarized app bundle

       - Ensure that the created archive is selected in the Organizer window